Albany, Oregon Therapists

 Over 54,000 individuals reside in Albany, Oregon.
 This growing city has a median age of 39.7 and a median household income of $49,515, which is approximately $1,904 less than the national average.
 Because of this and other contributing factors, Albany has a poverty rate of 16.1%.
 The most common industries in Albany include health care and social assistance, retail trade, and manufacturing.
 Learn more about common mental health issues in Albany and discover how you can connect with qualified mental health services for you or a loved one.

 In 2014, there were approximately 780 residents per mental health provider in Linn County.
 Throughout the county, the percentage of mental health conditions increased as the population aged.
 Here are the percentages of mental health conditions in Linn County:

 - 2% of children aged 0 to 17

 - 8% of young adults aged 18 to 25

 - 9% of adults 26 and older

-Bullying among youth is a mental health issue that has been linked with depression, heart disease, suicide, partner violence and alcoholism.
-In Linn County, 28.7% of 8th grade students reported being bullied within a 30 day period.
-Bullying can severely impact a young individuals mental health.
-Many individuals who are bullied remain silent about the experience, making it difficult for friends, family and professionals to intervene and give them the assistance they need.
+Bullying among youth is a mental health issue that has been linked to depression, heart disease, suicide, partner violence, and alcoholism.
+In Linn County, 28.7% of 8th grade students reported being bullied within 30 days.
+Bullying can severely impact a young individual’s mental health.
+Many individuals who are bullied remain silent about the experience, making it difficult for friends, family, and professionals to intervene and give them the assistance they need.